 An internationally renowned political scientist and management scholar, Daniel Diermeier is the ninth chancellor of Vanderbilt University.

-Through his career as a faculty member, Diermeier has combined excellence as a researcher and teacher with an entrepreneurial mindset.
+Throughout his career, Diermeier has proven to be a bold innovator, combining excellence as a leader, researcher and teacher with an entrepreneurial mindset.

-Diermeier started his career as an assistant professor at the Stanford Graduate School of Business in 1994.
-Northwestern University recruited him to its Kellogg School of Management in 1997 to build its political economy program.
-He rose quickly through the ranks at Kellogg, receiving early promotion to professor just four years after earning his Ph.D.
+His first faculty position was as an assistant professor at the Stanford Graduate School of Business in 1994.
+In 1997, Northwestern University recruited him to its Kellogg School of Management to build its political economy program.
+He rose quickly through the ranks at Kellogg, receiving promotion to professor just four years after earning his Ph.D.

-He co‐founded the Northwestern Institute on Complex Systems and served as the founding academic director of the CEO Perspectives program, one of the leading development programs for C‐level executives.
-He also served as chairman and co‐founder of the Northwestern Global Health Foundation, dedicated to developing low‐cost medical devices and 2012 winner of a Chicago Innovation Award in the Up-and-Comer category.
+Diermeier co‐founded the Northwestern Institute on Complex Systems and served as the founding academic director of the CEO Perspectives program, one of the leading development programs for C‐level executives.
+He also served as chairman and co‐founder of the Northwestern Global Health Foundation, a nonprofit dedicated to developing low‐cost medical devices.

-As Diermeier led its academic functions, the University of Chicago increased its level of global engagement, culminating in the opening of the Francis and Rose Yuen Campus in Hong Kong, which won a 2019 Prix Versaille architecture and design award.
-The university also increased its level of engagement with the City of Chicago and local communities through various collaborative initiatives, including the Mansueto Institute for Urban Innovation and the Urban Labs, a faculty-led research center working with city governments to address challenges in areas such as crime, education, health, poverty, and energy and environment.
+With Diermeier as provost, the University of Chicago increased its level of global engagement, culminating in the opening of the Francis and Rose Yuen Campus in Hong Kong.
+The university also increased engagement locally with the City of Chicago and neighboring communities through initiatives including the Urban Labs, a faculty-led research center working with city governments to address urgent issues.

 A first-generation college graduate, Diermeier earned a Ph.D. in political science from the University of Rochester.
 He also holds master's degrees in political science from the University of Rochester and the University of Munich, and he earned a master's degree in philosophy from the University of Southern California.